dodderingstalwart/homelab/README.md

 * Raspberry Pi OS

 ### Purpose
-* To learn how to create and a run a full CI/CD Pipeline<br>
+* To learn how to create and a run a full CI/CD Pipeline.<br>
-* The homelab will run two Docker containers using Kubernetes<br>
+* The homelab will run two Docker containers using Kubernetes.<br>
-* The pipeline will run the application [carnac](https://github.com/dodderingstalwart/carnac) (currently running locally only)<br>
+* The pipeline will run the application [carnac](https://github.com/dodderingstalwart/carnac) (currently running locally only).<br>

+### Future
-* Learn Google Cloud by keeping data in cloud bucket<br>
+* To help learn Google Cloud API by using cloud bucket to host data.<br>
+* Push database into self-hosted deepseek for training on Carnac insults/jokes.<br>